Logo

 Eastbound

 The last part of our journey takes us around the Avalon Peninsula.
 Via Trepassey in the very south we pass the Colony of Avalon in Ferryland and La Manche Provincial Park with an incredible suspension bridge.
 Back in St. John’s, we explore a very interesting and colorful city.
-Finally, don’t miss the lighthouse of Cape Spear which marks the most eastern point of the North American continent.
+Finally, don’t miss the lighthouse of Cape Spear which marks the easternmost point of the North American continent.

 Route Description